All Physicians’ Forms

 Delinquency in Verifying Orders

-Nephrologists with unverified orders >60 days, after having been given a warning notice and written letter of suspension of verbal orders, will be notified that Medical Staff privileges have been suspended until they are in compliance, and a letter will be placed in the credentialing file.
+Nephrologists with unverified orders >60 days, after having been given a warning notice and written letter of suspension of verbal orders, may be notified that Medical Staff privileges have been suspended until they are in compliance, and a letter will be placed in the credentialing file.

 Dialysis > 3 Times Per Week

 Issues related to inadequate delivery of dialysis dose should be indicated as “inadequate” dialysis.
+All your rationales for more than three treatments should be incorporated into the electronic medical record.

 DNR Policy

-Northwest Kidney Centers supports the belief that the patient is the primary decision-maker for personal health care.
-Every patient of Northwest Kidney Centers will receive life-saving intervention unless otherwise specified by the attending physician.
-A “DNR” status given by a physician indicates that a patient and/or family or legally authorized person acting in the patient’s best interest and physician have agreed that no resuscitative measures will be taken in the event of a respiratory or cardiac arrest.
-A DNR order should have an advance directive attached or obtained from patient or designee.
-Verbal DNR orders will not be accepted.
+Northwest Kidney Centers supports the belief that the patient is the primary decision- maker for their personal health care.
+Unless otherwise specified, the default code status for every patient at Northwest Kidney Centers will be Full Code, meaning that all appropriate resuscitative measures will be undertaken in the event of a respiratory or cardiac arrest.
+A Do Not Resuscitate (DNR) order written by a physician indicates that a patient and/or legally authorized person acting in the patient’s best interest and physician have agreed that no resuscitative measures will be taken in the event of a respiratory or cardiac arrest.
+The physician order is sufficient.

 Death With Dignity Act